Contact Us

 You will need tape that will not harm your boat's surface but will keep water from seeping into your lockers and the inside of your boat.
 Seal off your lockers and outside cabinets.
 Even though most storage areas have drains, they can clog.
 Any hatch leading into your boat's interior needs taping.
 Wherever water can accumulate, you want to seal the openings to keep water out.

-4. Remove Canvas and All Lose Items
+4. Remove Canvas and All Loose Items

-You don't want to leave your canvas, sails, or anything that can blow off of your boat.
+You don't want to leave your canvas, sails, or anything that can blow off your boat.
 You may be able to secure some items down with ropes and bungee cords.

 5. Clean Out Drains to Keep Water Flowing Out